YuAnWu0000/zachary-gitbook/book_sources/articles/css/css.md

 # Success of CSS

-### Success of CSS means success of trusted relationship between you and designer.
+### Success of CSS create trusted relationship between you and designer.